benaziziasmae/kickstater-analysis/README.md

    3. Challenges

    There were no challenges encountoured to provide the above visualizations.
-The potential challenge that occure is a missed/mis-typed data that could conduct to an error once trying to generate a chart.
-(Yet, we can notice for the first Deliverable that no data was reported regarding the canceled theater project for the month of October, but it didn't impact our chart).
+The potential challenge that can occure is a missed/mis-typed data that could conduct to an error once trying to generate a chart.
+(Yet, we can notice for the first Deliverable that no data was reported regarding the canceled theater project for the month of October, but it didn't impact our chart, it only gives a discountinued line).
 Also, for the second Deliverable, inputting the COUNTIFS formula to each cell was time consuming that we can just avoid by using the CONCATENATE formula (shortcut &) to each range of fundraising.

   III. **Results**